 You can also prop the door open at first.

-Your cat might be confused if the door is closed all the time, so keeping it open will help your cat understand that they can enter and exit through the flap.
+Your cat might be confused if the door is closed all the time, so keeping it open will help your cat understand that it can enter and exit through the flap.

 How Long Does It Take For Cat To Use Cat Flap?

 If your Maine Coon still is not using the door you just installed, you are probably wondering, how do I get my cat to use a microchip cat flap?